gilquarshie/ML-Projects/README.txt

 Below are the projects currently included in this repository:

-1. **Project 1:** _[Bank Churn Prediction]_
+1. **Bank Churn Prediction**
-   - In this project, i had to build a Neural Network Model that would be able to predict whether a custormer of a Bank would churn or not.
-I did try to experiment with some different optimizers in an attempt to fine tune the model and get the best possible accuracy.
+   Developed a Neural Network model to predict whether a bank customer would churn.
+The project involved experimenting with various optimizers to fine-tune the model and achieve optimal accuracy.

-2. **Project 2:** _[Credit Card Users Churn Prediction]_
+2. **Credit Card Users Churn Prediction**
-   - In this project I had to apply my understanding of ensemble learning techniques to try to create a model that would predict whether credit card custormers would churn or not based on the given data.
+   Applied ensemble learning techniques to predict credit card customer churn based on provided data.
+Explored and compared different ensemble methods for improved model performance.

-3. **Project 3:** _[Food Hub Data Analysis]_
+3. **Food Hub Data Analysis**
-   - This is my very first Project as a Data Scientist.
-I had to do some EDA on data provided by an app called FoodHub.
-After said EDA, I had to provide some insights on some stuff I saw to be hindering performing and ways they can achieve better performance.
+   Conducted exploratory data analysis (EDA) on data from the FoodHub app.
+Provided actionable insights and identified key factors hindering business growth.

-4. **Project 4:** _[Loan Modeling Project]_
+4. **Loan Modeling Project**
-   - In this project i had to predict whether a liability customer will buy personal loans using a Decision Tree Classifier.
-I also had apply some EDA to understand which customer attributes are most significant in driving purchases, and identify which segment of customers to target more.
+   Built a Decision Tree Classifier to predict whether a liability customer would purchase a personal loan.
+Incorporated EDA to determine the most influential customer attributes.

-5. **Project 5:** _[Plant Seedling Classification]_
+5. **Plant Seedling Classification**
-   - This is my first Computer Vision Project.
-My Job was to build a Convoluted Neural Network to classify plant Seedlings into their respective categories.
+   Developed a Convolutional Neural Network (CNN) for image classification, categorizing plant seedlings into their respective classes.
+This project marked my introduction to computer vision.

 ## Technologies Used